mariamar95/jan-hackathon/README.md

 ---
 ### Tips Page
 - The Tips page consist of carefully selected and presented information for the user for better money management.
-On the left there is a callapsible list with 5 tips followed by image representing saving.
+On the left there is a collapsible list with 5 tips followed by image representing saving.
 On the right there is more information about credit card usage.

 ![Image of Calculator Page](./assets/imgs/mockups/features/tips-feature.PNG)